-Project Type Energy Management Banagement Energy I Name Purchase Existing Solar Installations Gonvert Equalization Basin Description The power generated from the 0.83 MW of solar panels on site is currently sold to IEUA through a PPA.
-IEUA is considering purchas- ing the panels at fair market value to elimi- nate future electricity costs from solar gener- ation.RP-1 currently uses flow equalization to tem- porarily store primary effluent during the treatment process, which can create odors.
-Modifying the basins to store secondary or tertiary treated effluent may reduce odors while maintaining operational flexibility.With the variation in load throughout the day and the potential for export during periods of peak renewable generation, RP-1 may benefit from the installation of energy storage tech- nology to assist with load management.
-Stor- Feasibility IEUA has inquired about the potential purchase with the current project owner.
+Project Type Energy Management Energy Management Energy Management Name Purchase Existing Solar Installations Convert Equalization Basin Energy Storage Installations Description The power generated from the 0.83 MW of solar panels on site is currently sold to IEUA through a PPA.
+IEUA is considering purchasing the panels at fair market value to eliminate future electricity costs from solar generation.
+RP-1 currently uses flow equalization to temporarily store primary effluent during the treatment process, which can create odors.
+Modifying the basins to store secondary or tertiary treated effluent may reduce odors while maintaining operational flexibility.
+With the variation in load throughout the day and the potential for export during periods of peak renewable generation, RP-1 may benefit from the installation of energy storage technology to assist with load management.
+Storage could ensure that electricity purchases are minimized during peak periods and stored for later use on site when export would otherwise be required.
+Feasibility IEUA has inquired about the potential purchase with the current project owner.
 However, the owner must be willing to sell the arrays at a value that is cost effective for the Agency.
 IEUA will continue to work with the PPA parties on this evaluation.
 This project would require significant changes to the facility's piping infrastructure.
 Energy savings could be seen with reduced or off-peak pumping, though construction costs may be too high to be considered economical.
 Current energy storage technology is not cost effective at RP-1 due to the facility's status as a DA customer.
-Load shifting, achieved through storing electricity during off-peak periods, has the potential to save on electricity costs by Installations age could ensure that electricity purchases are minimized during peak periods and stored for later use on site when export would otherwise be required. avoiding TOU demand charges.
-However, since RP-1 is not subject to these charges as a DA cus- tomer, the cost benefit is not enough to make the project viable without subsidization.
+Load shifting, achieved through storing electricity during off-peak periods, has the potential to save on electricity costs by avoiding TOU demand charges.
+However, since RP-1 is not subject to these charges as a DA customer, the cost benefit is not enough to make the project viable without subsidization.

-X y a third party to nergy Storage The lack of capital bility and cost will evaluate the mine the project's ng infrastructure.
 Feasibility IEUA has been approached by a third party to develop Demand Response Energy Storage projects at Agency facilities.
 The lack of capital costs and benefit of load flexibility and cost savings are attractive.
 IEUA will evaluate the potential agreement to determine the project's impact on the Agency's existing infrastructure.
 Description Energy storage as a demand response tool is an innovative approach that is currently in initial stages of development.
 The project would involve a third party installing battery storage at host sites that could be used by IOUs for demand response during periods of peak consumption a portion of the time, and by the host site for peak shaving at other times.
 Capital expenditures for the storage installations would be covered by the third party.
 Name Demand Response Energy Storage Installation Project Type Energy Management